-The feasibility of the latter solution is investigated in this paper.
+Research funded by IWT in the STWW program, project ATra-NoS (Automatic Transcription and Normalization of Speech), home page: http://atranos.esat.kuleuven.ac.be The feasibility of the latter solution is investigated in this paper.
 The idea is that for each word with a low confidence score, the corresponding acoustic data is sent to a phoneme recognizer.
 Then the resulting phoneme string is transformed into a grapheme string using an automatic phoneme-to-grapheme converter.
 The new grapheme string can replace the originally recognized word or - as confidence scores aren't perfect - both can be put in parallel in the transcriptions.

 The paper is structured as follows.
 In section 2, the recognition system for large vocabulary word recognition and for phoneme recognition is described.
-Then in section 3 we review the phoneme-to-grapheme converter and its training.
-Next we introduce the database used in the experiments in section 4.
-The experimental results are given and discussed in section 5 and finally section 6 draws some conclusions from the proposed research and gives directions for future research.
+Then in section 3 the phoneme-to-grapheme converter and its training are reviewed.
+We introduce the database used in the experiments in section 4 and discuss the experimental results in section 5.
+Finally section 6 draws some conclusions from the proposed research and gives directions for future research.